ABSESpy/ABSESpy/docs/index.md

 - Design your model according to our [User Guide](docs/user_guide.md) and [API References](api/model.md)

 ## Model Library

-We provide several [examples](examples/negotiation.md) for reference.
-We likewise encourage users to let us know about links to social-ecological system models/papers developed using ABSES, and we will list them here.
+We provide several [examples](examples/negotiation.md) for reference to new users.
+We likewise encourage users to let us know about links to social-ecological system models/papers developed using `{{name}}`, and we will list them here.

 ## About AB**SES**py

+- Welcome to reporting bugs or other issues in our [GitHub discussion forum](#TODO).
-Please follow the [contribution guide](docs/contribution.md) for developers and contributors before reporting bugs or adding new features.
+- For enthusiastic developers and contributors, please follow the [contribution guide](docs/contribution.md) when adding new features or fixing bugs.
+- Many lovely people made this project possible through financial support, contributions, and advice.
+A list of acknowledgements can be found [here](docs/acknowledge.md).